 Collateral requirements on secured business loans can vary from lender to lender.
 Some might require you to put up assets that your business owns.
 Others might want you to put up personal assets.
 On the other hand, if you borrow money to purchase a large piece of equipment, the equipment itself may serve as collateral.

 Cross collateralization is a little different.
-Sometimes a lender may need or want you to pledge more than one type of collateral to secure a loan for your business to make lending to you less risky.
+Sometimes a lender may need or want you to pledge more than one type of collateral (also called security interest) to secure a loan for your business to make lending to you less risky.
 This might include business assets, personal assets, or some combination of the two.